alexharv074/nuke-survey/questions.md

     1. I support building nuclear power plants now.
     1. I support building nuclear power plants in the future, if they become safer, cheaper, etc.
-    1. I don't support building new nuclear power plants, but existing plants should be protected from early closure.
+    1. I don't support building new nuclear power plants, but I support running exists plants for their designed operating lifetime.
-    1. I support closing phasing out all nuclear power plants.
+    1. I support closing or phasing out all nuclear power plants.
     1. I am undecided on this.

 1. What best describes your view of the economics of nuclear power: